LOWER DUWAMISH WATERWAY

 Announcements and Key Topics

-Have you heard about the Roundtable that is being formed for the Duwamish Superfund cleanup?
-Have questions about it?
+Are you interested in being part of the Roundtable that is being formed for the Lower Duwamish Waterway Superfund Cleanup?

-If you would like more information about the webinar, please contact Julie Congdon, EPA Community Involvement Coordinator (206.553.2752; email@example.com)
+If you would like more information about the training, please contact Julie Congdon, EPA Community Involvement Coordinator (206.553.2752; firstname.lastname@example.org)

 Public Participation Opportunities